joshbeckman/andjosh.github.io/_posts/2015-04-04-daily-code-reviews.md

 Daily commenting also makes it easy for us to formulate things like style guides, as they naturally fall out of our discussions.

+__Edit:__ I have since [expanded on the benefits of code reviews](/2016/08/11/the-benefits-of-daily-code-review/) for individual team members.

 ---

 > Originally posted on the [ThreadMeUp](//threadmeup.com) engineering blog.